 It may feel plodding and tedious at first, but with only a little practice, your muscle memory starts to take over and you’ll be able to settle into a nice groove.
 With the basic technique down—and it will probably only take you a few batches to get there—you can work on speed and consistency.
 Before long, you’ll be cranking them out so quickly that the shortcut of using boxed pasta starts to lose a lot of its appeal.
 Below is the speed at which I’m able to crank them out after maybe a few dozen go-rounds.
 It’s not nearly as fast as the women in Bari crank through them, but it ain’t bad, eh?

-As your board starts to get cluttered with cavatelli, use your dough scraper to transfer the finished pasta onto a cookie sheet dusted with semolina.
+As your board starts to get cluttered with cavatelli, use your dough scraper to transfer the finished pasta onto a drying rack, or a cookie sheet dusted with semolina.
 When you’re finished, you can store these uncovered in the refrigerator to dry and they’ll keep indefinitely, or you can immediately get cooking.
 Of course, to cook them you’ll need a pot of well-salted boiling water; I use a 2-gallon pot about three-quarters full, seasoned with about a quarter cup of salt.
 The cooking time varies so vastly depending upon the size, thickness, and wetness of the cavatelli that I’m reluctant to even speculate on a cooking time.
 Almost certainly, it’ll take somewhere between five to ten minutes, but taste early and taste often—that’s the most surefire way to know when you’ve got the right texture.
 Be aware, however, that pastas based on this semolina/water dough won’t have quite the same al dente texture as you may be used to; I talk in some detail about this here.
 The good news is this pasta is pretty hard to over- or under-cook, so you’ve got a lot of room for error.

 To make the pork shoulder sugo, you’ll need the following: